-Our recently launched Juliet laser is a versatile multi-application platform utilizing an Er:YAG laser with the 2940 nm wavelength.
+The Company's Juliet laser is a versatile multi-application platform utilizing an Er:YAG laser with the 2940 nm wavelength.
 This Erbium wavelength produces noticeable results with fewer side effects, due to its high peak absorption in water.
 Additionally, Juliet's Erbium technology allows for a controlled thermal delivery to tissue.
 The Microspot hand piece delivers fractionated energy to induce skin resurfacing and improved skin quality, tone and texture.

-Additionally, our recently launched Secret RF platform is a Radio Frequency microneedling device that employs fractionated RF energy (2 MHz) delivered at different pre-programmed depths in the dermis to produce new collagen.
+Additionally, the Company's Secret RF platform is a Radio Frequency microneedling device that employs fractionated RF energy (2 MHz) delivered at different pre-programmed depths in the dermis to produce new collagen.
 The Secret RF comes with four treatment tips: a 25-pin tip, both insulated and semi-insulated, and a 64-pin tip, both insulated and semi-insulated.
 The treatment has minimal side effects, negligible downtime and results in improved skin tone and texture as well as improvement in acne scars.

-Dyschromia - Our pulsed-light technologies allow our customers to safely and effectively treat red and brown dyschromia (skin discoloration), benign pigmented lesions, and rosacea.
-The practitioner delivers a narrow spectrum of light to the surface of the skin through our LimeLight hand pieces.
-These hand pieces include one of our proprietary wavelength filters, which reduce the energy level required for therapeutic effect and minimize the risk of skin injury.
+Dyschromia - The Company's pulsed-light technologies allow the Company's customers to safely and effectively treat red and brown dyschromia (skin discoloration), benign pigmented lesions, and rosacea.
+The practitioner delivers a narrow spectrum of light to the surface of the skin through the Company's LimeLight hand pieces.
+These hand pieces include one of the Company's proprietary wavelength filters, which reduce the energy level required for therapeutic effect and minimize the risk of skin injury.